Summer Sports Season May Leave Young Athletes at Risk for Overuse Injuries

 Following a stretching and condition program, as well as an emphasis on proper technique and making sure young athletes get enough rest can help prevent overuse injuries.

 “It’s important that young athletes are taught and practice conditioning exercises and proper throwing technique, especially during the months leading up to the baseball season,” said Kadakia.
 “For pitchers, who are particularly at risk for overuse injuries, limiting the number of pitches will help avoid injury.
 For most high school age students, the recommendation is fewer than 200 pitches per week.
 Young pitchers should also refrain from throwing more aggressive pitches, like a slider or curveball until their arms are more developed.”

 Parents and coaches should learn to recognize the symptoms of overuse injuries and encourage young athletes to speak up when they experience pain.
 Common symptoms include muscle aches and soreness, swelling in the joints, weakness, decreased speed, and pain with activity.
 Overuse injuries are often easily treatable if caught early.
 While it is important to consult a physician when a suspected injury has occurred, the majority of cases can be treated with rest, ice, and anti-inflammatory medications.
 Chronic and severe cases may be treated with physical therapy and rarely surgery.

 “It’s better to miss a few games then the whole season,” said Kadakia.
 “If you suspect an overuse injury, take a break from sports and try rest first, then if pain continues seek out a medical opinion.”

 The Sports Medicine department at the Northwestern Medicine Glenview Outpatient Center cares for athletes of all ages and abilities for a range of conditions.
 For more information, visit the center’s website.
-To make an appointment, call 847.724.4536 or request an appointment online.
+To make an appointment, call 847.724.4536.